torrentpier/torrentpier/README.md

 ## 💾 Installation

-For installation, you need to follow a few simple steps:
+For installation, you need to follow a few simple steps.

 ### Quick ☕️